-Current Daily Simulated Subsurface Water Storage Conditions

-Based on subsurface water storage estimated for 30th November 2021

-These maps are based on Grid-to-Grid (G2G) hydrological model simulated subsurface water storage, expressed as an anomaly from the historical monthly mean.
+Current Daily Simulated Subsurface Water Storage Conditions Based on subsurface water storage estimated for 31st August 2022 These maps are based on Grid-to-Grid (G2G) hydrological model simulated subsurface water storage, expressed as an anomaly from the historical monthly mean.
 To highlight areas that are particularly wet or dry, the storage anomaly is presented here using a colour scale highlighting water storage relative to historical extremes.
-The maps below show the "relative wetness" which combines maps previously shown separately as the "relative wetness" and "relative drvness".
+The maps below show the "relative wetness" which combines maps previously shown separately as the "relative wetness" and "relative dryness".
 These maps do not provide a forecast and are not maps of soil moisture.
 Instead they indicate areas which are particularly wet or dry.
 Rainfall in areas with high positive relative wetness could result in flooding in the coming days/weeks.
 Areas of negative relative wetness provide an indication of locations which are particularly dry, and little or no rain in these areas could potentially lead to (or prolong) a drought.

-SUMMARY: At the end of November, subsurface water levels were higher (wetter) than normal in much of Scotland, northern England and west Wales.
-Elsewhere, subsurface water levels were lower (drier) than normal.
+SUMMARY: At the end of August subsurface water levels were lower (drier) than normal across most of Great Britain, especially across England and Wales where widespread areas were very dry.